redeclipse/master/scripts/readme.md

 Should you accidentally break out of the infinite loop, you can press `UP` to bring up the last command and press `ENTER` to re-execute it.
 Failing that, use this command in each window:
 * Window 0: `. "${HOME}/master/runserver.sh" master`
-* Window 1: `. "${HOME}/master/runserver.sh" elara`
+* Window 1: `. "${HOME}/master/runserver.sh" stable`

 ## runupdate.sh
 This file is responsible for updating this repository on the server and telling the servers to reload their configuration, then updates the web space (for [http://redeclipse.net](http://redeclipse.net)).
 It also checks if the master server is responding, and kills (`SIGKILL`) if it doesn't.
-The script then goes on to check if there is a binary update to perform, then signals the *master* to terminate when the server is next empty (`SIGTERM`), and then goes on to wait for the server to restart and update before restarting the *elara* server.
+The script then goes on to check if there is a binary update to perform, then signals to terminate when the server is next empty (`SIGTERM`).